JLi314/Jounce-Vue/README.md

 Well, it's a little physics pun.
 The fourth dertivative of position is often called a snap, but it is also referred to as a jounce occasionally.
 So the name Jounce reflects the user-friendly and fast site experience one would expect from a site described as somewhere you can get information from quick as a snap, but with a twist!

-UPCOMING UPDATES: Sign up, Login, and Purchase features soon to be available.
-Made possible by Vue Router and Pinia.
+LATEST UPDATE: Sign up, Login, and Purchase features now available.
+Made possible using Vue Router and Pinia.